 The program leading to this degree is described below, and may include work completed at the University of Pennsylvania for a Masters degree.
 (Up to eight courses taken at other universities, while a candidate for a graduate degree, can also be counted toward the Ph.D. requirements.)

 - Admission to candidacy: Admission to Ph.D. candidacy is achieved by passing the Ph.D.
 Oral Examination.
-Students must previously have passed the Graduate Preliminary Exam in their first year, and have taken at least six graduate mathematics courses (including those taken elsewhere).
+Students must previously have taken at least six graduate mathematics courses (including those taken elsewhere).

-- Course Requirements: A grade of B or better in twenty units of graduate courses, numbered 500 and above (or the equivalent), are required for the Ph.D. degree, including at least twelve courses taken at the University of Pennsylvania and, amongst these, at least eight taken at the Penn Mathematics Department.
+- Course Requirements: A grade of B or better in twenty units of graduate courses, numbered 500 and above (or the equivalent), is required for the Ph.D. degree, including at least twelve courses taken at the University of Pennsylvania and, amongst these, at least eight taken at the Penn Mathematics Department.
 Of these courses, at least sixteen, including those transferred from other institutions, must be in mathematics.
 (Independent study courses at Penn may be counted toward the twenty course requirement.)
 Among the courses, every student must take at least two semesters of graduate courses at the 600 level in each of geometry-topology, algebra, and analysis (Math 600, 601; 602, 603; 608, 609).
 The approval of the Graduate Group Chair is required for any course taken outside the Penn Mathematics Department to be counted toward the Ph.D.

 - Language Requirement: There is no foreign language requirement for the Ph.D. degree.
 Depending on the nature of their research, however, students may in practice find it necessary to learn to read mathematical papers that have been written in a language other than English.